spack/spack/README.md

 * `external-libraries` for packages that are seldomly changed and for which the dependency graph may be truncated by Spack (e.g., Spark, Python) - mainly dependencies for building

+To actually enable the generation of corresponding module files, new software has to be whitelisted in the module configuration for spack, e.g. by editing:

+    $ vim spack/deploy/configs/applications/modules.yaml

+Look for a key `whitelist`, and add the package.
+Packages listed in the module whitelist should be as generic as possible, i.e., not tied to specific versions.

 Commit the changes and file a pull request on Github.
 Jenkins will build the additional software required, with all output available in a separate directory: